todoubled/technical-leaders/public/f100-ai-workspace.md

 2. **Execution** (Claude):
    - "Create a launch checklist in Linear with assignments"
    - "Set up tracking dashboard in PostHog for launch metrics"
-   - "Generate launch FAQ document in Google Docs"
+   - "Generate launch FAQ document"
-   - "Create daily standup reminders in Slack"
+   - "Email launch plan to product-team@company.com"

 3. **Daily Updates** (Claude):
    - "Generate launch status report from all tools"
    - "Flag any blockers or delays"
-   - "Send update to #product-launch channel"
+   - "Email daily update to product-launch@company.com"

 ### Use Case 3: Customer Intelligence System